Environmental Performance Data

 Note: These emission boundaries cover both domestic and overseas consolidated entities, where “domestic and overseas consolidated” refers to individual and consolidated subsidiaries.

-The significant year-on-year increase in CO2 emissions at the Company’s offices, storehouses, and factories is primarily due to the inclusion of CO2 emissions from The Nippon Road Co., Ltd. in the calculations.
+The significant year-on-year increase in CO2 emissions from our own offices, storehouses, and factories in FY2023 is primarily due to the inclusion of CO2 emissions from The Nippon Road Co., Ltd. in the calculation.

-Until FY2022, diesel fuel used for transporting construction-generated soil was classified as Scope 1.
-However, after partially systematizing the calculations and reviewing the overall method, the decision was made to reclassify this fuel use as Scope 3/Category 5 (waste generated by the business).
-As a result, the aforementioned Scope 1 emissions during construction do not include the 19,724 t-CO2 related to fuel used for transporting construction-generated soil, as this is now included in Scope 3/Category 5 emissions for disclosure.
-The table for prior fiscal years does not reflect the impact of this change.
+Until FY2022, diesel fuel used for transporting construction-generated soil had been classified as Scope 1 during the construction phase.
+However, following the partial systematization of calculations and a comprehensive review of the overall methodology, this fuel use was reclassified as Scope 3 Category 5 (waste generated by the business).
+As a result, the Scope 1 emissions during construction listed above exclude 19,724 t-CO2 for FY2023 and 8,482 t-CO2 for FY2024 related to the fuel used for transporting construction-generated soil.
+These emissions are now included under Scope 3 Category 5.
+The FY2022 figures in the table above do not reflect the impact of this change.

 Supply Chain CO2 Emissions(Scope3)